Introduction to the Short-Path Distillation

-Short path distillation is one of the most high-efficiency distillation techniques in people’s using, which can solve the problem that conventional distillation technology can’t.
+The short-path distillation is one of the most high-efficiency distillation techniques, which can solve the problem that conventional distillation technology can’t.
 It is widely used in food, medicine, fine chemicals, electronic materials, plastic engineering and polymers (such as polyols, fatty acids, polyphenols, polyurethane, epoxy resins, lactic acid, monoglycerides, flavors, heavy oils and paraffin oils) and other field.

 It can achieve “liquid-liquid” separation at a temperature much lower than the boiling point of liquid, according to the difference of the average free path of molecular motion.
 It is especially suitable for separation and purification of materials with high boiling point, heat sensitivity and easy oxidation.